Advancing business and improving society through a world of information.

 In today’s world of big data, learning from the vast amount of information collected every day is critical for the firms that rely on it for manufacturing, marketing, decision-making and more.

 Here in the School of Management, we’re equipping our students with with the skills to understand the technologies — and the business — to use data to inform critical decisions.

-School of Management faculty dig deep into all aspects of technology — including big data, the internet of things and digital security.
+School of Management faculty dig deep into all aspects of technology — including big data, artificial intelligence, the internet of things and digital security.
 Here is a sample of their recent discoveries.